 Look for features such as comprehensive incident tracking, automation, integration with other ITSM tools, scalability, a user-friendly interface, robust reporting and analytics, strong security, and excellent vendor support and training.

-InvGate Service Desk offers a comprehensive suite of features for EIM, including automated incident management, integration with ITSM tools, a user-friendly interface, scalability, robust security, and excellent support and training.
+InvGate Service Management offers a comprehensive suite of features for EIM, including automated incident management, integration with ITSM tools, a user-friendly interface, scalability, robust security, and excellent support and training.
 It's designed to help organizations manage incidents efficiently and effectively.